gazebosim/gz-sim/tutorials/gui_config.md

 Each of the items above takes precedence over the ones below it by default.
 For example, if a user chooses a `--gui-config`, the SDF's `<gui>` element is ignored.
-And the default configuration file is only loaded if no configuration is passed through the command line or the SDF file.
+The default configuration file is loaded if no configuration is passed through the command line or the SDF file.

-The default behaviour can be overridden using the `--gui-config-options` command line argument, which offers options:
+The default behaviour can be overridden using the `--gui-config-option` command line argument, which offers options:

 * `force`: Force the use of the GUI config file, ignoring the SDF file.
 If a